jmhockham/kotlin-coding/README.md

 do so fairly painlessly, as the logic is built around the interface contracts
 - **Only one service, and one test class**: This is mostly because there isn't a lot of complexity or domain logic, which would necessitate other services + test classes
-- **No date/time for book checkin/checkout**: Any date/times would presumably be useful for seeing how often a given book was borrowed, and for that you want to see the whole history, not just one datetime.
-This version would have been a step-up in complexity.
-As it wasn't asked for, I elected to keep it out.
 - **Permissions check is on the User class, not a separate service**: As there wasn't much to do regarding user permissions, I've kept it simple, and just had the data class check things.
 It's probably not what a data class should be doing, but pulling that logic out into something else would result in very anemic looking bit of code; hence, it